danielppolo/faker_lewagon/CONTRIBUTING.md

 6. We care about code coverage and use `SimpleCov` to analyze the code and generate test coverage reports.
 It's possible to check the test coverage by running  `open coverage/index.html`.
 Please make sure to not decrease our `current % covered` and add appropriate test cases when necessary.

 7. When adding a new class, add a new yaml file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
-For example, if you add Faker::MyThing, put your translations in `lib/locales/en/my_thing.yml`.
+For example, if you add LeWagon::MyThing, put your translations in `lib/locales/en/my_thing.yml`.
 See [the locale README](./lib/locales/en/README.md) for more info.

 8. When removing a method, don't forget to deprecate it.
 You can `extend Gem::Deprecate` and use the `deprecate` method to accomplish this task.